DMJC/fheroes/docs/README_cmake.md

 ## Using Demo Data

-CMake project allows to download and install original HoMM II Demo files which used by fheroes2 project.
+CMake project allows to download and install original HoMM II Demo files which used by fheroes project.
 To do this please add `-DGET_HOMM2_DEMO=ON` to configuration options.
 For example:

 ```shell